chrisckwong821/Blog/_posts/2017-10-03-Web Scraping II - Scraping_III.md

-Coming up next, I would discuss the use of a more production-level scrapper - Spyder, on a new problem.
+Coming up next, I would discuss the use of a more production-level scraping tool - Scrapy, on a new problem.